Dylan Lewis

-Dylan Thomas Lewis (also known as DiRK ViLE) is an Australian television and radio host.
+Dylan Thomas Lewis (born 19 February 1973) is an Australian television and radio host.
+He is currently the host of Arvo's on Double J. As a musician, he played in funk/alternative rock band The Brown Hornet under the stage name Dirk Vile.

-Biography

 Early life

 Lewis was educated at Caulfield Grammar School and graduated in 1990; he then studied a Bachelor of Education in Drama and Music degree at the University of Melbourne.
 John Bannon, former South Australian premier, was Lewis's stepfather.

 Career

 Television

 Lewis has undertaken several roles hosting and presenting for numerous Australian music programs; his quick rise to fame started was while he was a host on ABC TV's national Saturday-morning live music show Recovery (from 1996 until the show's run finished in April 2000).
 The year 2000 saw Lewis presenting a national television program, The 10:30 Slot, and Pepsi Live, a music chart television program.

 Lewis won Celebrity Big Brother in 2002 and was a contestant on Celebrity Circus in 2005.

 In 2010, he was appointed host of Video Hits on Network Ten.
 He stayed on the show until its cancellation in mid-2011.

 In January 2022, Lewis won the eighth season of I'm a Celebrity...Get Me Out of Here!.